 chemical compatibility: it is necessary to consider the compatibility of the gases used in your application with the chosen vacuum pump by analyzing all possible problems that the device may encounter.

 lubrication: it is essential to ask yourself whether or not it is necessary to lubricate the vacuum pump.
 A lubricated vacuum pump has greater efficiency and resistance.
 It does however require very regular maintenance.
 In a laboratory environment, a dry vacuum pump is preferred.

 maintenance and cost : based on the criteria listed above, it will then be necessary to analyze the frequency of maintenance cycles.
-This will determine the overall cost of your installation, which must take into account the purchase price but also the operating and maintenance costs.
+This will determine the overall cost of your installation, which must take into account the purchase price as well as the operating and maintenance costs.

-What are the main types of vacuum pump?
+What are the main types of vacuum pumps?